StuartCHAN/neural-qa/README.md

    VOCAB_FILE=$DATA_DIR/vocab.en_sparql
 ```

 * just a side note, please make sure the generated date for training are put in a folder that only contains the data without any file else, and we should put the generated tfrecords into a `DATA_DIR` folder in `transformer/data/QALD7`, otherwise it might raise the [tf.errors.DataLossError](https://www.tensorflow.org/api_docs/python/tf/errors/DataLossError).
+The model has risk at handeling the threads and the corrupted data loss error, the feasible solution that we know is to put the tfrecords in a separated folder, and make sure the access to write/read the files inside are already authorized.

 In our experiment, we use the command below: